hoodiecrow/ANStoX/README.md

 A set of AWK scripts to convert annotated source to code, tests, and documentation.

-This method uses one or more `` .ans `` (ANNotated Source) files which are filtered through one of the AWK-language filters and mashed together to form a document.
+This method uses one or more `` .ans `` (ANnotated Source) files which are filtered through one of the AWK-language filters and mashed together to form a document.
 The idea is that each `` .ans `` file contains a number of code snippets, each with a short bit of documentation for it, and a number of test cases for it.

 Examples: